Aaron98990/ways-of-the-game/handball.md

 > Not every touch of a player’s hand/arm with the ball is an offense.

-When arms are close to the body, there is no handball.
+When the arm is close to the body, the is not unnaturally bigger.
 After the ball hits an arm, the arm may look farther apart then it originally was before the contact.
 - The arm is close to the body and not bigger.
 [No handball.](https://www.youtube.com/watch?v=J2NYg4tmQa4)
 - The arm is in a "chicken wing" shape [Handball.](https://youtu.be/nSQmRSoMvtw?feature=shared&t=293)

 > A player is considered to have made their body unnaturally bigger when the position of their hand/arm is not a consequence of, or justifiable by, the player’s body movement for that specific situation.

+I make the distinction for identifing an arm/arm as unnaturally bigger for these situations:
+- a attacker or neutral situation / no team clearly in possession  (e.g. ball bouncing)
+- a defender

-Attackers or any player after the ball bounces or any player after the ball travels a long distance: There is no leeway in these situations.
+Attackers or neutral situation / no team clearly in possession (e.g. ball bouncing): There is no leeway in these situations.
 It's handball if the player's hand/arm is bigger (unnaturally or naturally) including after a deflection from anyone (including oneself), attempting to head the ball, or a defender clears or deliberately saves the ball.
 - The attacker's hand/arm is bigger.
 [Handball.](https://youtu.be/w5QBxc2Hq0o?feature=shared&t=4271) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=53)

 Defenders only: When a defender falls and the hand (and not any other part of arm) is or about to be on the ground to support the body, this is not handball since the hand/arm position is justifiable for this situation.
 We do not want player hitting their head on the ground.